rani1310/Projects/README.md

 https://public.tableau.com/app/profile/rani.singh3577/vizzes

-The above link will provide an over view about the analysis of project
+The above link will provide an over view about the categorical analysis of revenue based on criteria.